bloominstituteoftechnology/JavaScript-IV/README.md

 ### `prototype-refactor` - Take existing code and make it modern, extending it in turn

 * You're going to work with your prototypes assignment you built out yesterday.
 Only this time you're going to actually have a solution built out for you.
-* `Challenge 1 : Convert` all of your constructors into Classes using the `class` and `extends` keywords.
-You should be able to run your same logs and build out your same objects as necessary.
+* `Challenge:` **Convert** all of your constructors into ES6 Classes using the `class` and `extends` keywords.
+You should be able to run your same logs and they should build out the proper expected behaviors.
-* Now we're going to extend this project by adding a couple of extra pieces of functionality to your game objects.
-* **[TODO FILL IN EXTRA CHALLENGE - SHOULD BE STRETCH?]**

 ### `lambda-classes` - We need a roster of Lambda School personnel.
 Build it!